Meet the Staff

 Pronouns: He/Him/His

-Matt started his educational career at California State University, Channel Islands, where he received his B.A. in Psychology.
+Matt began his academic career at California State University, Channel Islands, where he earned his B.A. in Psychology.
 He then earned his M.S. in Counseling with emphasis on College Student Personnel at Cal Lutheran University.
 Matt served as an Office Graduate Assistant at Disability Support Services during his time at CLU.
-Prior to Matts current role at OSAS, he served as a Career Counselor at California State University, Channel Islands.
-He is extremely passionate and an advocate for mental health among higher education.
-As an Accessibility Specialist, Matt’s primary role consist of supporting a caseload of OSAS students.
-Matt strives to support all students while focusing on aspects of academics, personal goals, and career aspiration.
+Before Matt’s current role at OSAS, he served as a Career Counselor at California State University, Channel Islands.
+He is extremely passionate and an advocate for mental health in higher education.
+As an Accessibility Specialist, Matt’s primary role is to support a caseload of OSAS students.
+Matt strives to support all students while focusing on academic, personal, and career aspirations.

 One of Matt’s favorite quotes: